mmettler21/political_analysis/README.md

 ## Number of topics for each journal

-Latent Dirichlet Allocation (LDA) is an unsupervised method which allow to create magically topics composed of specific words.
+Latent Dirichlet Allocation (LDA) is an unsupervised method which allow to create <b>magically topics</b> composed of specific words.
-One has to specify the number of topics.
+One has to <b>specify the number of topics</b>.
 To do so, the ideal number of topics for the newspaper has to be specified.
-We calculated the coherence score for different number of topics (from 2 to 10), the plots show the results.
+We calculated the <b>coherence score</b> for different number of topics (from 2 to 10), the plots show the results.
 Then we have taken the number which corresponds to the highest score and we have plot the topics using PyLDAvis.

 <body>
 <center>
-<h3> Determination of the number of topics for the <b> New York Times </b> </h3>
+<h3> Determination of the number of topics for <b> New York Times </b> </h3>
    <div id="includedContent1"></div>
    </center>
 </body>